 Previous research has found that participants find ungrammatical sentences acceptable more often and have less difficulty processing them when there is an additional plural marked element, attractor, in the vicinity as in (1b) compared to (1a).
 Examples in (1) are essential for the following reasons.
-Both sentences are ungrammatical because the agreement controller 'key' is singular, but the verb 'were' is plural.
+Both sentences are ungrammatical because the agreement controller key is singular, but the verb were is plural.
 However, the degree of perceived ungrammaticality, thus their acceptability, differs from one another.
-While the ungrammaticality in (1a) is easily noticed, psycholinguistic studies have shown that people systematically fail to see the ungrammaticality in (1b) (Nicol et al., 1997; Pearlmutter et al., 1999; Wagers et al., 2009, among others).
-This difference in acceptability was found to be robust both in production (Bock & Miller, 1991) and comprehension (Nicol et al., 1997; Pearlmutter et al., 1999) of such sentences in various languages, including Arabic (Tucker et al., 2015), Armenian (Avetisyan et al., 2020), Hindi (Bhatia & Dillon, 2022), Spanish (Lago et al., 2015), and Turkish (Lago et al., 2019).
+While the ungrammaticality in (1a) is easily noticed, psycholinguistic studies have shown that people systematically fail to see the ungrammaticality in (1b) (Nicol, Forster, & Veres, 1997; Pearlmutter, Garnsey, & Bock, 1999; Wagers, Lau, & Phillips, 2009).
+This difference in acceptability was found to be robust both in production (Bock & Miller, 1991) and comprehension (Nicol et al., 1997; Pearlmutter et al., 1999) of such sentences in various languages, including Arabic (Tucker, Idrissi, & Almeida, 2015), Armenian (Avetisyan, Lago, & Vasishth, 2020), Hindi (Bhatia & Dillon, 2022), Spanish (Lago, Shalom, Sigman, Lau, & Phillips, 2015), and Turkish (Lago et al., 2019).

 Within the last 30 years, researchers have found that an effect and its magnitude are contingent on various syntactic, semantic, and extra-linguistic factors.
-These factors include syntactic distance effects (Hartsuiker et al., 2001; Nicol et al., 1997; Kaan, 2002), linear distance effects (Pearlmutter, 2000; Bock & Cutting, 1992), the effects of syncretic forms (Slioussar, 2018), distributivity characteristics and collective readings of nouns involved (Eberhard, 1999; Vigliocco et al., 1996a; Kurtzman & MacDonald, 1993; Humphreys & Bock, 2005), syntactic category of the phrase containing the attractor (Bock & Miller, 1991; Bock & Cutting, 1992), a priori response bias of the participants (Hammerly et al., 2019), and more.
+These factors include syntactic distance effects (Hartsuiker, Antón-Méndez, & Van Zee, 2001; Nicol et al., 1997; Kaan, 2002), linear distance effects (Pearlmutter, 2000; Bock & Cutting, 1992), the effects of syncretic forms (Slioussar, 2018), distributivity characteristics and collective readings of nouns involved (Eberhard, 1999; Vigliocco, Hartsuiker, Jerema, & Kolk, 1996; Kurtzman & MacDonald, 1993; Humphreys & Bock, 2005), syntactic category of the phrase containing the attractor (Bock & Miller, 1991; Bock & Cutting, 1992), a priori response bias of the participants (Hammerly, Staub, & Dillon, 2019), and more.